sandipanc14/node-microservice/node-microservice-output/readme.txt

-This folder is used to store the generated files like log files etc.
+This folder is used to store the generated files like the log files etc.